aiplanethub/genai-stack/docs/components/README.md

     git clone https://github.com/aiplanethub/llmstack.git
     ```

-2. Create a new virtualenv and activate it.
+2. Create a new virtualenv and activate it(Optional).

     ```
     python -m venv ./llmstack-ui